joegaBonito/AWS-Serverless-Lambda-Salesforce/README.md

 process.env.redirectUri (API Gateway URL with page path followed after stage name)

+## In Salesforce Connected Apps

+Selected OAuth Scopes:

+    Access your basic information (id, profile, email, address, phone)

+    Access and manage your data (api)

+    Provide access to your data via the Web (web)

+    Perform requests on your behalf at any time (refresh_token, offline_access)

+Callback URL: Should match process.env.redirectUri

 ## Steps to upload the function with nodejs:

 Install dependencies to the function project folder